Heroin Addiction Treatment

 Our own process for treating heroin addiction involves a unique multi-phasal recovery approach built on individual and group therapy, 12 step meetings, and a tiered series of recovery programs that help clients learn valuable skills and understand how to sustainably manage their addiction for the long term.

 Every person struggling with heroin addiction has a different drug experience and reason behind their struggle, and we work hard to place our clients in a treatment program that works for them.
 Because we are a multi-phasal recovery program, we can find the right stage of our program that fits best for each client’s recovery goals and needs.

 How does multi-phasal recovery help with heroin addiction?

 Multi-phasal recovery is particularly effective for heroin users because it provides a customized and tiered approach to recovery rather than a one-size-fits-all method that doesn’t take into account their unique history and goals.

-The key elements of our heroin recovery program are two independent phases beginning with Phase I, when clients experience hands-on therapy, including individual and group counseling, in a controlled environment, followed by Phase II, which can entail up to six more months of therapy, support, and gradual readjustment back to everyday life.
+The key elements of our heroin recovery program are three independent phases beginning with Detox & Residential, where clients receive a medically supervised detox along with 56 hours per week of clinical therapy services, Phase I, when clients experience hands-on therapy, including individual and group counseling, in a controlled environment, followed by Phase II, which can entail up to six more months of therapy, support, and gradual readjustment back to everyday life.

 We understand how daunting recovery from heroin addiction can be and our goal is always to provide the highest quality, most comprehensive recovery program available.